chihiroloh/shopflow/frontend/README.md

 SHOPFLOW
 Overview

-- ShopFlow is a buy and sell website, allowing users to make an offer on a listing.
-Users are able to deal and auction their items with ease.
+- ShopFlow is a buy and sell website, allowing users to deal easily by making offer on listings and choosing whether to accept or decline the offer.

 Features